Wellbek/NASA-Turbofan-Twin/documentation/week_01_eda.md

 * **FD001 has no missing values**, which is ideal for initial exploration.
 * All sensors, settings, and RUL values are complete, so no imputation is required.

-Perfect!
-Let’s structure this in the same **professional, beginner-friendly style** with explanation, table-style summary, and clear highlights.
-I’ll include a placeholder for your image.

 ---

 ### Outlier Detection